Jimmy Garoppolo Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- In two matchups against the Vikings, Garoppolo averaged 196 passing yards per game, 55.5 yards fewer than his over/under for Sunday.
+- Garoppolo averaged 196 passing yards per game in two matchups against the Vikings, 55.5 yards below his over/under for Sunday.

-- Garoppolo threw one touchdown pass in both of those contests against the Vikings.
+- While Garoppolo didn't throw multiple TDs in a game against the Vikings, he threw one touchdown pass in both of those matchups.

 - Note: Garoppolo's stats vs. Vikings date back to 2016.

-- The 273.0 yards per game the Vikings are conceding through the air makes them the NFL's 26th-ranked pass defense.
+- The Vikings are conceding 273.0 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- The Vikings have conceded 17 passing TDs this year (1.7 per game), ranking them 15th among NFL defenses.
+- At 1.7 passing TDs conceded per game, the Vikings defense is ranked 15th in the NFL.

 Recent Performances